susansayre/eco280/content/en/materials/papers/lit-review.md

 - Wed Sep 16: Literature search description
 - Wed Sep 23: Single article summary
-- Mon Sep 28: Thematic grouping of papers
+- Mon Sep 28: Mini-presentation of thematic grouping of your articles
-- Mon Sep 28 or Wed Sep 30: Mini-presentation

 ## **What** I want you to do